 You don’t need to use high-end materials in every room to have a successful renovation, some cheaper materials last just as long as expensive ones without breaking the bank.
 In order to work around this, only invest in materials that you need to last through general wear and tear without breaking easily.

 For example, if you are planning on creating a dressing room, rather than investing a lot of money into a custom-built wardrobe, buy IKEA pack systems that you can put together yourself and adjust in the way you want.
+If you are looking to build a modern or sleek look make sure to opt for quality vertical extrusion instead of normal ceiling roof.

 2. Supply your own materials